An easy to follow guide with a list of approved UK Curly Girl Method products

 It helps rebalance moisture levels and it is 97% naturally derived.

-It’s lightweight and contains Shea butter for additional moisture.
+It is a reparative leave-in conditioner that softens and detangles hair and contains Shea butter for additional moisture.
 A really great deep conditioner if you’re just starting out on the Curly Girl Method.

 How To Deep Condition